petecarapetyan/lit-css-ts-MVP/README.md

 - You might want to keep your TS file a little smaller
 - Some portion of your CSS might be maintained by a separate team

-Whatever the reason, thanks to [Benny Powers](https://bennypowers.com/) for creating this useful package!
+Whatever the reason, thanks to [Benny Powers](https://bennypowers.com/) for creating this useful package, and also the good advice on why, and when, and when not to do this.

-## When would you not want to do this?
+## When would you _**not**_ want to do this?

 - Have you thought about the bloat issue?
 Bringing in a big fat bootstrap file, for example, might be a really dumb idea.
 This has nothing to do with Lit and everything to do with keeping your WC's light.
 - Not everything that works inside an html/css works inside a WC.
 For example `:root`